Latest COVID-19 Health and Guidance Information - Read here ›

-But according to the Campaign to Protect Rural England (CPRE) the type of litter fast food often produces is one of the top three culprits of waste blighting our landscapes.
+But according to the CPRE (The Countryside Charity) the type of litter fast food often produces is one of the top three culprits of waste blighting our landscapes.

 Thankfully there is much that we can do to prevent this, including making sure that as householders we recycle as much of the waste produced as possible.

-J&B Recycling is a leading UK waste firm that processes kerbside and business waste from across the country.
+J&B Recycling is a leading UK waste firm that processes kerbside and business waste from across the North of England.

 Here Mark Penny, J&B Recycling’s Commercial Manager, talks us through the recyclability of the packaging associated with five of the UK’s top takeaway dishes.